Vluuks/AndroidPractice/Week3/Lab/README.md

 ### From list to layout: List container
 As mentioned before, the adapter is not used on its own, it is paired with a list container.
 This list container is in control how much room there is on the screen, or how many rows we actually want to show.
 On a screen with limited space, like a phone, you don't want to do unnecessary work, thus you only want to ask the adapter to do things for the items you have room for.
 We simulate this in the terminal by having a predetermined number of rows that we want to show.

 Because the container class is in control of the amount of rows shown, it is also the one that is used to iterate over the items in the list inside the `setAdapter()` method.
+Once tihs method is called, the adapter actually takes effect, so to speak.

 Through the instance of `ArrayAdapter`, it calls the `createRow()` method which then creates the "layout" using the strings defined in the `enum`.
 The method then uses the index it received from the container class to get the right `Student` object out of the array.
 With this object, the correct data can be displayed in the row.
 This string representing the row is returned to the instance of `ListContainer` that called it, which then prints the result to the terminal.

 ➡️ *Exercise 2.3:* *There are no comments present in the `ArrayAdapter` and `ListContainer` class, add a header comment atop of the class and add comments to the methods inside as well.
 If you feel like certain lines of code warrant a comment, feel free to do so!*

-➡️ *Exercise 2.4:* *Since the adapter goes together with the `ListContainer`, you need to instantiate this one as well.*
+➡️ *Exercise 2.4:* *Since the adapter requires the presence of a `ListContainer`, you need to instantiate this one as well.*

 ➡️ *Exercise 2.5:* *Now that you have both instantiated the adapter class and the container, you can combine these two to set the adapter.
-Remember how?*
+Remember how to do this?*

 {% next "Next: From list to layout: Everything together" %}
 ### From list to layout: Everything together